Loosergirl/ajax_assignment/README.md

 My work process has plenty of room for improvement.
 The issue being, I misjudged the time it would take to complete the assignment and ended up doing most of the work near the end.
 This was not due to bad planning; rather, I didn't follow the plan.

 #### Remaining issues
+Giphy apparently doesn't have a secure connection and GitHub refuses to connect to the API.
+If the website is stored locally this is not a problem.

 Does this API really use JSON? `JSON.parse()` doesn't work and appears unnecessary.

 I wanted to use the 'random' endpoint of the API.
 This proved impossible due to an error: